bbrous/chitgit_2022/src/readMe/NoteForm_info.md

       6. Update category collection

-         a. check if category form data submitted is different from default
+         a. check if category form data submitted is                        x different from default

           ...
 This section only executes if category has changed ...

               if new submitted category different from default

+              first test if the defaultCategory was blank or prefilled if it was prefilled and will now be changed, - then the noteHolderArray of the defaultCategory must remove the reference to the noteId

+              if defaultCategory !== '' then -
+                 b. find defaultCategory index and delete noteId form
+                    it's noteHolders array

+              if default value is === '' then no delete execution

-              b. check if category form data exists already or is new
+              c. check if category form data exists already or is new
-              c. update category
+              d. update category
-                 if existant category - add noteId to noteHolders if new categor
+                 if existant category - add noteId to noteHolders if new category
                     - add new category to Category collection with noteId as first noteHolder in noteHolderArray

+          ...                   .....                      ...
            if new submitted category the same as default do nothing